-- 17.1 This policy has been reviewed taking account of the views of tenants, applicants and any other interested parties. - Our tenant scrutiny panel chose the allocations policy review as a topic for scrutiny and the draft document has been approved by the group.
-We also advertised the review on our website and facebook page to welcome views of applicants, tenants and any other interested parties prior to board approval.
+Our tenant scrutiny panel chose the allocations policy review as a topic for scrutiny and the draft document has been approved by the group.
+We also advertised the review on our website to welcome views of applicants, tenants and any other interested parties prior to board approval.
 Our staff team have also been consulted with in relation to this review.
-We invited tenants and applicants to participate in a focus group to help us plan our consultation process - 17.3 We invited tenants and applicants to complete a survey on the various changes we could make to the policy - 17.4 We held drop in sessions to answer any questions about our survey - 17.5 We met with our focus group to finalise the content of our draft policy - 47.6 A full report on our consultation process is available on request and is published on our website

-Appeals and complaints
+18. Appeals and complaints

-- 17.7 You have the right to appeal: - If you disagree with the points we give to your application - If we suspend you from receiving offers - If you think we have not followed our Allocations Policy in dealing with your application. - 17.8 You can raise your concerns informally with the member of staff you have been dealing with, or you can ask for a formal review of your case by our Senior Housing Officer. - 17.9 If you are dissatisfied with how we have considered your appeal or about the standard of service you have received, you can make a complaint using Ardenglen's complaints procedure.
-This is available on our website at www.ardenglen.co.uk and from the office. from our office.
+- 18.1 You have the right to appeal: - If you disagree with the points we give to your application - If we suspend you from receiving offers - If you think we have not followed our Allocations Policy in dealing with your application. - You can raise your concerns informally with the member of staff you have been dealing with, or you can ask for a formal review of your case by our Senior Housing Officer. - 18.3 If you are dissatisfied with how we have considered your appeal or about the standard of service you have received, you can make a complaint using Ardenglen's complaints procedure.
+This is available on our website at www.ardenglen.co.uk and from the office.